qiyunzhu/woltka/README.md

 Woltka does NOT **align** sequences.
 You need to align your sequencing data (FastQ, etc.) against a reference database (we recommend [WoL](wol.md)) using an aligner of your choice (e.g., [Bowtie2](doc/align.md#alignment-with-bowtie2)).
 The resulting alignment files can be fed into Woltka.

 Woltka does NOT **analyze** profiles.
-We recommend using [QIIME 2](https://qiime2.org/) for robust downstream analyses of the profiles to decode the relationships among micobial communities and with their environments.
+We recommend using [QIIME 2](https://qiime2.org/) for robust downstream analyses of the profiles to decode the relationships among microbial communities and with their environments.

 Flowchart of Woltka's main classification workflow: